Safer swaps across every category

 Kids Tableware: Bowls, Plates, Cups and Cutlery

-Plastic kids tableware is marketed as safe but most contains BPA alternatives, styrene or melamine.
-Stainless steel, glass and food-grade silicone are the materials to choose.
+Plastic kids tableware is marketed as safe, but many products still rely on BPA alternatives, styrene or melamine.
+Stainless steel, glass and food-grade silicone are the materials worth using.
+Harm avoided: BPA, BPS, styrene, melamine and plastic wear in dishes used every day.

 Bath and Shower: Scrubbers and Sponges

-Synthetic sponges and plastic-backed scrubbers shed microplastics directly onto skin and into the water supply with every use.
-Natural alternatives clean just as well and last longer.
+Synthetic sponges and plastic-backed scrubbers shed microplastics directly onto skin and into the drain.
+Natural alternatives clean well without synthetic fibres.
+Harm avoided: microplastic fibre shedding from plastic mesh and polyurethane scrubbers.

 Food Wraps and Covers